 -- GKC

 Did "highly qualified" mean anything before Obama castrated it?
-Well it didn't look so at first glance.
+Well it didnt looked so at first glance.
 The law clearly stipulated that if you wanted to teach math, science, social studies, the arts, reading and languages you must have obtained a long-term teaching certificate, and demonstrated subject matter knowledge by either obtaining a college major in the subject, by passing a test in the subject taught, OR (and here's the where the politicians proved their slipperiness) "by some other means established by the state."
+Oh!

 That's right, every state was provided with an escape clause.
 Never mind all the seeming hard-nosed requirements.
 In the end each state could decide what "highly qualified" meant for them.
 This shielded every state where teaching had so long been underpaid, under-respected and under-appreciated that the only qualification they could realistically impose was the ability to pee a hole in snow.

-No Child Left Behind is less influential these days.
+No Child Left Behind is far less influential these days.
 But the weak-kneed teacher selection standards just described remain very much extant.
 Worse still, public school teaching has gotten even less desirable because the right is systematically undermining public education, while the left struggles to impose' "woke" indoctrination of its' new religion.

 Teachers are caught in the middle.
 That's a major reason why the best and brightest, plus a whole lot of others, want no part of teaching.
 So abandon hope if you favor the tough, high quality teacher preparation standards our children deserve.
 That ideal has metamorphosed into hiring foreigners to teach America's children on the cheap.